Forming the Present Perfect in Spanish: Sentences + Practice

 The structure for the present perfect in Spanish

 First, let’s take some time to compare the present perfect in Spanish with its counterpart in English.
 To form the present perfect in English, it is necessary to use the verb “To have” + “the Past participle“, for example: “I have eaten” or “She has traveled…“.
-In Spanish, we must also use the equivalent of the verb “to have”, in this case the verb “HABER” and not “TENER”, plus the past participle in Spanish of the verb we need.
+In Spanish, we must also use the equivalent of the verb “to have”, in this case the verb “HABER” instead of the verb “TENER” (to have), plus the past participle in Spanish of the verb we need.
 The verb “HABER” is irregular, so we must be careful with its conjugation.
-Next, we show you the structure that you must follow to form sentences in this tense:
+Next, we show you the structure that we follow to form sentences in this tense:

 SujetoHABERParticipio